-- ✓ Students must email the instructor (llamocca@oakland.edu) with the team members and the project title by May 20th. ✓ Initial Status Report (no more than 1 page): It will be included as a deliverable in Homework 3 (due June 9th). - Requirements: a project description, a general HW/SW interconnection diagram, and a block diagram of the HW. - ✓ A second Status Report (no more than 3 pages) will be included as a deliverable in Homework 4 (due June 16th).
-Requirements: details of AXI interface, allocation of tasks in i) (reconfigurable) hardware, and i) software routine. - Final Project Presentation: - In class, June 23rd. - Each person in the team must participate in the oral presentation (prepare slides). - The presentation must include a demo of the system functioning. - ✓ Final Report: - Single-spaced, 2 columns, no more than 6 pages.
-Students are encouraged to use the suggested template: Final Project Report Template.docx. - The report document (.pdf), the slides (.pdf) and the code files (.vhd, .xdc, .c, .txt, etc) must be uploaded to Moodle.
-This is due on June 24th.
+- ✓ Students must email the instructor (llamocca@oakland.edu) with the team members, the project title, and a brief description by October 30th. - ✓ An initial status Report (no more than a page) will be included as a deliverable in Homework 3 (due November 11th).
+This report should contain the project title, the project description, and the current status of the project.
+The team can use the suggested template (see Final Report description). - ✓ A second Project Status report (no more than three pages) will be included as a deliverable in Homework 4 (due November 18th).
+The team can use the suggested template (see Final Report description).

+✓ Final Project Presentation:

+- o In class, November 25th and December 14th at 7:30 pm.
+You can use slides, the whiteboard, etc. - o Each person in the team must participate in the oral presentation. - o The presentation must include a demo of the system functioning.

+√ Final Report:

+- Single-spaced, 2 columns, no more than 6 pages.
+Students are encouraged to use the suggested template: - o Final Project Report Template.docx. - The report document (pdf) and the code files (.vhd, .xdc, etc) must be uploaded to Moodle.
+This is due on December 15th.